 - The ability of the applicant to carry out the proposed research and study

 - The extent to which the Smithsonian, through its staff members and resources, can contribute to the proposed research

-Notification of decisions will be made on April 15th
+Notification of decisions will be made no later than Friday 4/7/17.

 Applicants who wish to conduct research using live animals must submit their proposals for review by one of the Institutional Animal Care and Use Committees (IACUC).
 Review for animal welfare concerns and approval of procedures by one of these committees must occur before a fellowship can begin.